OctopusDeploy/docs/docs/administration/retention-policies/index.md

 In Octopus Server, this can be set to keep packages forever, or for a set number of days.

 :::hint
 Octopus Cloud instances are subject to [storage limits](https://octopus.com/pricing/faq#cloud-storage-limits).
-For packages, that limit is set to keep the last 30 days worth.
+Paid instances have no retention limit, free instances are limited to keep no more than the last 30 days worth.
 :::

 ![](images/3278059.png "width=500")